-With a valid ESA letter in hand, landlords, property managers, airlines, and public places cannot impose fees, restrictions, or limitations on your or your pet.
+With a valid ESA letter in hand, landlords, property managers, airlines, and public places cannot impose fees, restrictions, or limitations on you or your pet.
 Besides, ADA has also presented some guidelines for how the disabled people must be treated.
-According to ADA emotional support animals guidelines, people who are suffering from mental and emotional disabilities must not be discriminated against in any area.
+According to ADA emotional support animals guidelines, people suffering from mental and emotional disabilities must not be discriminated against in any area.

 Many people fall into the trap of ESA registration, thinking it is a legal requirement to keep their ESA.

 To clear this misconception once and for all, know that ESA registration is NOT real.

 There are several fraudulent websites present on the internet with the claim that you need to get your animal registered in their database to make it an Emotional Support Animal.

 This is a false claim, as mentioned earlier, the only legal requirement for an ESA is an ESA letter that you can obtain from a licensed mental health professional after getting your symptoms assessed.

 These are nothing more than tricky ways to get people to pay for something that isn’t real.

 The Americans with Disabilities Act (ADA), The Air Carrier Access Act and The Fair Housing Act, all prohibit discrimination against people with physical and emotional disabilities in different walks of life.
 And if you want to have your ESA accompany you wherever you go, then the only piece of document you’ll require is an ESA letter.

 However, it is your responsibility to acquire your ESA letter from a legitimate place – getting caught with a fake letter has severe consequences.

 If you need your pet to be with you... get your Emotional Support Letter NOW.
 Here’s how it works: